Harvesting BAT-GUANO with NITRATES (Non-Imaging Transient Reconstruction And TEmporal Search): Detecting and localizing the faintest GRBs with a likelihood framework: GUANO NITRATES enabled discoveries

 In the cases where NITRATES produced a candidate arcminute-scale localization, standard imaging was also attempted to try to 1) confirm the location and 2) provide a more accurate location.
 The likelihood analysis uses responses from linear interpolations of forward ray traces that are 0.002 image units apart ($\approx$ 0.1$^\circ$), which limits the accuracy of derived localizations.
 However, \texttt{batcelldetect} uses a proven method of fitting the PSF to the image.
 For this reason, even at low SNR where it may not be possible to determine confident location from imaging alone, it is preferred to use the associated \texttt{batcelldetect} source location, if available.
 In these cases the NITRATES analysis is effectively discriminating between low SNR sources in the image, even when the image source associated with the true GRB location does not have the highest SNR.
 In some cases no nearby source is found with imaging even down to very low SNR (see eg GRB 210323B), and in these cases we rely on the NITRATES location only.
+When attempting to find the source location using \texttt{batcelldetect}, we do a blind search for sources down to a SNR of 3.5, which results in $\approx$ 200 - 250 source candidates that are all most likely from noise.
+If any source candidates are found within 0.2$^\circ$ of the NITRATES position, we report the source candidate's position and error (found as a function of SNR\footnote{\url{https://swift.gsfc.nasa.gov/analysis/bat_digest.html}}) as the GRB's best localization.
+Even though there are many candidates found from noise using \texttt{batcelldetect} at this low threshold, there is only a $\approx$ 0.5\% random chance of finding a noise candidate within 0.2$^\circ$ of the NITRATES position per image searched.

 NITRATES was run fully autonomously, using the pre-specified parameters.
 However, for imaging analysis several different exposures and energy bins were tried until the SNR was maximized to have the best localization.
 In the following subsections we provide brief descriptions of a few selected bursts that either exemplify the sensitivity and discriminatory power of NITRATES, or are good examples of marginal events for whom localizations remain uncertain.